arup-group/oasys-api-samples/AdSec/.NET/README.md

 ## Getting Started
-Please see the [Getting Started With C# and .NET](https://arup-group.github.io/oasys-combined/adsec-api/common/creating_applications/dotnet_clients.html) for information creating an API Client with C# and .NET.
+Please see the [Getting Started With C# and .NET](https://arup-group.github.io/oasys-combined/adsec-api/common/creating_applications/dotnet_clients.html) for information about creating an API Client with C# and .NET.